volume-em/empanada-napari/README.md

 ## Installation

+### New Users

+If you've previously installed and used conda, it's recommended (but optional) to create a new virtual environment in order to avoid dependency conflicts.

+empanada-napari works with python=3.9 or lower

 It's recommended to have installed napari through [conda](https://docs.conda.io/en/latest/miniconda.html).
 Then to install this plugin:

 ```shell
 pip install empanada-napari==1.1.0